nronzel/pathfindr/README.md

 ## Features

-- Crawls a given base URL to enumerate internal links.
+- Crawls a given base URL to enumerate all links.
 - Ignores pages with `Content-Type` other than `text/html`.
 - Uses concurrent crawling for improved performance.
+- Logs results to CSV file

 ## Quick Start